entrity/stackedit-computer-vision/papers-read/__SUMMARY__.md

+- ![present]! - to share at reading group. (if already shared, remove this)
+- ![toolbelt]! - something to use

 ![present]!
 [Learning Linear Transformations for Fast Arbitrary Style Transfer](https://arxiv.org/pdf/1808.04537.pdf) : Instead of using a SVD decomposition of a Gramm matrix for style features, this model uses miniature CNNs to learn a transformation matrix $T$ which is applied to the content features in order to compute the style features.
 This is performed at multiple levels in an autoencoder; thus there are multiple style losses and one content loss.
 The result is fast (140 fps) and flexible.
 A shallower network leads to less distortion; the learned $T$ allows for good results with a shallower encoder.